robdy/robdy.io/src/pages/blog/2021-02-13-adddays-with-format-for-dates.md

     + FullyQualifiedErrorId : MethodNotFound
 ```

-Error message gives us pretty clear explanation why it fails, but where on Earth did we use `[System.String]`?
+Error message gives us pretty clear explanation why it fails, but where on earth did we use `[System.String]`?

 The key is the `-Format` parameter for Get-Date.
 When used, the cmdlet outputs the value as a string.
 We can confirm it by invoking `GetType()` function: